OussamaAlaoui/Roll-The-Dice/README.md

 # Roll The Dice

-A small game played by two players and the winner is the first player who reaches score 100.
+A small game played by two players and the winner is the first player who reaches score 100, by collecting scores from rolling the dice.

 ## Hoe does it work